hala201/PatternProof/CHECKINS.md

 #### Termination Strategy:

 Given the complexity of tracking double dispatch across potentially recursive visitor patterns or nested element structures, a termination strategy such as limiting the depth of call analysis or employing a heuristic to detect and avoid infinite recursion might be necessary.

+## Observer

+### Task 1: Analysis of Subject-Observable Relationship
+#### Goal:
+To analyze the relationship between subjects and observers in the Observer Pattern, identifying how state changes in subjects are communicated to observers.

+#### Abstract States σ:
+A mapping from each subject to the set of observers registered with that subject, along with the state of each observer (e.g., active, inactive, notified).

+#### Error/Output Information E:
+A summary of the subject-observer relationships, highlighting any inconsistencies or inefficiencies in the notification process, such as observers not being notified of state changes, observers being notified multiple times unnecessarily, or potential for optimization in the notification mechanism.

+#### Analysis Function:
+analyse(σ, s) takes the current abstract state σ and a program statement s (including observer registrations, state change notifications, etc.).
+It updates σ based on the control flow implications of s for observer notification, including the addition or removal of observers, changes in the notification sequence, and any conditional logic for notifying observers.

+#### Concretisation Function:
+Maps the abstract states to concrete relationships between subjects and observers within the program's state management flow.
+This includes detailing which observers are registered with which subjects, how observers are notified of state changes, and under what conditions (e.g., based on specific events or changes in subject state).

+#### Termination Strategy:
+Implement a fixpoint analysis where the analysis iterates until no new information is discovered in σ.
+This involves identifying when the addition of new observers or changes in the notification logic do not change the overall understanding of the subject-observer relationships, indicating a stable state.

+### Task 2: Detection of Notification Dependencies
+#### Goal:
+To identify instances where observers depend on the notification order or timing, ensuring that observers are notified in a way that respects their dependencies.

+#### Abstract States σ:
+A mapping from each observer to the set of observers that it depends on, along with any constraints on the order or timing of notifications.

+#### Error/Output Information E:
+Identification of instances where notification dependencies are not correctly handled, such as observers not being notified in the correct order, observers being notified prematurely, or observers not being notified at all due to incorrect dependencies.

+#### Analysis Function:
+analyse(σ, s) examines interactions between observers within the code.
+When an observer is notified of a state change, the function checks whether the notification respects the dependencies of other observers.
+The state σ is updated to reflect these interactions, marking instances where notification dependencies are violated.

+#### Concretisation Function:
+Maps abstract states σ to concrete instances of notification dependencies between observers, showing how different observers are notified and how their dependencies are respected.

+#### Termination Strategy:
+Similar to Task 1, a fixpoint analysis is used to identify when the notification dependency logic has stabilized, indicating that all observers are correctly notified and that their dependencies are respected.

 ## Progress Summary